Degrees and Certifications:

 Mrs. Jackie Morris

 My academic background includes graduating from East Carolina University with a B.A-Bachelor of Arts degree in Psychology.
 I decided to pursue a teaching career in special education via the lateral entry route.
 While taking classes at Salem College for licensure, I decided that going on for a Master of Arts degree in teaching special education would be an added benefit.
 After obtaining my M.A.T. degree, I just kept taking classes.
 I loved being around other educators and collaborating with people who shared the same interests professionally.
-I took classes at the doctorate level and I really craved getting a doctorate degree but life happened and I stopped after achieving an Ed.S-Education Specialist in Higher Education with a concentration in Sociology from Appalachian State University.
+I took classes at the doctorate level and I really craved getting a doctorate degree, but life happened and I stopped after achieving an Ed.S-Education Specialist in Higher Education with a concentration in Sociology from Appalachian State University.

 WHY SPECIAL EDUCATION?

 Please let me know if there is anything I can help you with!
-I look forward to seeing my students soon!
-Let's have a great year!!